Copy protection: Anti-piracy

 Anti-piracy measures are efforts to fight against copyright infringement, counterfeiting, and other violations of intellectual property laws.

-It includes, but is by no means limited to, the combined efforts of corporate associations (such as the RIAA and MPAA), law enforcement agencies (such as the FBI and Interpol), and various international governments to combat copyright infringement relating to various types of creative works, such as software, music and films.
+It includes, but is by no means limited to, the combined efforts of corporate associations (such as the RIAA and MPA), law enforcement agencies (such as the FBI and Interpol), and various international governments to combat copyright infringement relating to various types of creative works, such as software, music and films.
 These measures often come in the form of copy protection measures such as DRM, or measures implemented through a content protection network, such as Distil Networks or Incapsula.
 Richard Stallman and the GNU Project have criticized the use of the word "piracy" in these situations, saying that publishers use the word to refer to "copying they don't approve of" and that "they [publishers] imply that it is ethically equivalent to attacking ships on the high seas, kidnapping and murdering the people on them".

-Certain forms of Anti-Piracy (such as DRM), are considered by consumers to control the use of the products content after sale.
+Certain forms of anti-piracy (such as DRM) are considered by consumers to control the use of the products content after sale.

 In the case MPAA v.
 Hotfile, Judge Kathleen M. Williams granted a motion to deny the prosecution the usage of words she views as "pejorative".
 This list included the word "piracy", the use of which, the motion by the defense stated, would serve no purpose but to misguide and inflame the jury.
 The plaintiff argued the common use of the terms when referring to copyright infringement should invalidate the motion, but the Judge did not concur.

 Anti-piracy in file sharing

-Today copyright infringement is often facilitated by the use of file sharing.
+Today, copyright infringement is often facilitated by the use of file sharing.
 In fact, infringement accounts for 23.8% of all internet traffic in 2013.
 In an effort to cut down on this, both large and small films and music corporations have issued DMCA takedown notices, filed lawsuits, and pressed criminal prosecution of those who host these file sharing services.